cookytech/streamywood-terms-and-policies/README.md

 SPECIFIC REQUIREMENTS.

-CHALKBORD SHALL NOT, IN ANY MANNER, BE HELD RESPONSIBLE FOR THE CONSEQUENCES THAT MAY ARISE IN CASE OF YOUR INCOMPETENCY TO ENTER INTO THIS CONTRACT OR TO ACCEPT THESE TERMS OF SERVICE.
+STREAMYWOOD SHALL NOT, IN ANY MANNER, BE HELD RESPONSIBLE FOR THE CONSEQUENCES THAT MAY ARISE IN CASE OF YOUR INCOMPETENCY TO ENTER INTO THIS CONTRACT OR TO ACCEPT THESE TERMS OF SERVICE.